Get Help Today(855) 593-1695

 This dopamine release produces the “feel-good” sensation many feel when interacting with and consuming drugs.
 These pleasurable feelings are addictive, which is why so many people abuse Xanax.

-Besides treating anxiety, Xanax can be used to treat nausea in cancer patients or insomnia.
-As the drug forces the brain to produce unnatural amounts of dopamine to cope with these issues, however, the brain depletes its natural production of dopamine.
-Eventually, users need increasing amounts of the drug to produce the natural sensations they once felt.
+Besides treating anxiety, Xanax can be used to treat insomnia and also nausea in cancer patients.
+As the drug forces the brain to produce unnatural amounts of dopamine to cope with these issues, the brain actually depletes its natural production of dopamine.
+Eventually, users need increasingly greater amounts of the drug to produce the natural sensations they once felt.

 Effects Of Xanax Use

 Xanax can have serious effects on your life financially, mentally, and physically.
 You might find yourself constantly looking for ways to buy Xanax or getting into financial trouble because of a Xanax addiction.
 You might feel ill or depressed if you try to quit.
 This depressive state can eliminate motivation and render you unable to get out of bed.